 - Never leave you in the deep end: All of our nurses are enrolled in a 12 weeks’ orientation at their new hospital in the US;

 - Remain on-hand throughout your assignment to offer any support, advice and guidance you need;

 - Assign you with a Clinical Nurse Educator who will tailor an education and development plan for you that’s in line with your needs and aspirations.

 Get In Touch

 Find out more about turning your dream of working in the US into a reality with Conexus.
-Join us at our next Toronto nursing event on 30th October at the Intercontinental Toronto Centre Hotel from 16.00-18.00 - just drop into the hotel for an informal meet and greet with the Conexus team!
+Join us at one of our Canadian Events this 2020 to meet the Conexus team!

 To find out more about our upcoming events in Canada, fill in the form below.